poelstra/thermal-camera/README.md

     minutes after start-up for this value to settle.
   - **Custom** mode: when the auto-checkbox is disabled, a value can be set using the numeric input field.
+- **Flip horizontally**: flip image left-to-right.
+Useful when moving the sensor to the back.
+- **Flip vertically**: flip image top-to-bottom.
+Useful when moving the sensor to the back.

 ## Development